renfeng/wordbook/README.md

 ## What the number next to the word signifies

 It's the view count.
-In other words, it shows how many times you've read the word definition.
+In other words, it shows how many times you've read the word definition (before this time you see the number).

 ## How I can tell if I typed in a valid word or not